vtphatt2/Road-Crossing-Game-CS202/README.md

         if you changed file "road.cpp" in folder named "Road" to change the size of the road, then you commit command should be : git commit -m "Road/road.cpp - Change the size of road"

-- Don't try to comment every line of code, instead of that, please try make your code meaningful.
+- Don't try to comment every line of code, instead of that, please try to make your code meaningful.

 # Structure of project
 - folder src : all source codes of our project